 This is a personal blog.
 I post about whatever’s going on in my head.
 If I worked with you, this is the sort of stuff you’d hear as we waited for the kettle to boil.
 There are glances at local politics, ramblings about living with chronic ill health, bursts of wild enthusiasm, and pauses while I recover.
 There are tales from the middle age, rants, book reviews, music snippets, links to better writers, and family chaos.
 The regional health & social care system gets mentioned a fair bit.

 Our family mix are Spurs Fan, Girl1, Girl2, Jake- a rehomed Westie with trust issues- and me, Speccy.
 We live in Belfast, Northern Ireland- a cold, grey sort of place: we look for the splashes of colour.
 We used to share our lives with Jake, the grumpy westie, but he left us in spring 2017.

 Girl1 is 15, an independent, self contained sort.
 Unless there are birds about.
 She’s terrified of birds.
-Girl2 is 12, full of giggles, melodrama and anxiety about make up.
+Girl2 is 13, full of giggles, melodrama and chat.
 The girls do some sport, a bit of ballet and a lot of Irish dancing, and are lucky enough to get to travel abroad to perform sometimes.
 Spurs Fan is a primary school teacher and devotee of Tottenham Hotspur FC.